aliphys/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 1. Enter a name for the project (e.g. *contoso-proj*).
 1. Select the hub you created in the previous step.

-Once a project is created, you can access the playground, tools, and other assets in the left navigation panel.
+Once your project is created within the hub, you can access the playground, tools, and other assets in the left navigation panel.

 ## Create an Azure AI Search index